nodeforspeed/node-for-speed/README.md

 ### as module

-The configuration can be auto-loaded from a module on startup using a config property in either the two previous cases:
+The configuration can be auto-loaded from a module on startup using a config property in either of the two previous cases:

 ```javascript
 {